 The state of Washington appropriates funds to the community college system as a whole.
 The State Board for Community and Technical Colleges (SBCTC) then allocates monies to each college.
 In FY 2020, the SBCTC allocated funds to each of the 34 college's based on three-year average FTE actuals.
 Additionally, the Supplemental Budget reduces the general fund by the amount set aside specifically for Pension Stabilization.
-This method of allocation will continue in FY2020.
+This method of allocation will continue in FY2021.

-Enrollments continued to decline in FY 2020, hitting the college especially hard when remote operations began at the end of March 2020 in response to the Governor's guidance around the COVID 19 pandemic.
-For fiscal year 2020, the College continued to keep other fees as stable as possible, resulting in only small changes in these revenues.
+Enrollments continued to decline in FY 2021, hitting the college especially hard when remote operations began at the end of March 2020 in response to the Governor's guidance around the COVID 19 pandemic.
+The college implemented the ctcLink ERP systemin February 2021.
+There was an additional slip in enrollment as staff, faculty and students struggled to navigate the new system.
+For fiscal year 2021, the College continued to keep other fees as stable as possible, resulting in only small changes in these revenues.
 In addition, the College serves some students and offers some programs on a fee-only basis, as allowed by law.

-In FY 2020, state grant and contract revenues increased by approximately \$300,000 when compared with FY 2019.
+In FY 2021, state grant and contract revenues decreased by approximately \$1,500,000 when compared with FY 2021.
 The College continued to serve students under the terms of several large contracted programs.
 This includes contracts with local high schools to enroll Running Start students who earn both high school and college credit for these courses.
 The state's Running Start program offers students the opportunity to attend college and earn credits while at the same time completing high school.
 Because of the college's proximity to several high schools, Highline has one of the highest Running Start populations of any college in the state.
-Funding for this program saw an increase in FY 2020.
-International Student Programs enrollment dropped significantly as the COVID-19 pandemic impacted travel and forced many students to return to their home countries.
-Parking and Conference Services revenues came to a complete stop as access to the campus was restricted to essential services only.
+Running start enrollments also experienced the same decline the general student population did.
+International Student Programs enrollment remained significantly low as the COVID-19 pandemic impacted travel and forced many students to stay in their home countries.
+Parking and Conference Services revenues remained at a complete stop as access to the campus was restricted to essential services only.